mitogen-hq/mitogen/docs/api.rst

     **Note:** This is the somewhat limited core version of the Router class used by child contexts.
 The master subclass is documented below this one.

+    .. attribute:: unidirectional

+        When :data:`True`, permit children to only communicate with the current context or a parent of the current context.
+Routing between siblings or children of parents is prohibited, ensuring no communication is possible between intentionally partitioned networks, such as when a program simultaneously manipulates hosts spread across a corporate and a production network, or production networks that are otherwise air-gapped.

+        Sending a prohibited message causes an error to be logged and a dead message to be sent in reply to the errant message, if that message has ``reply_to`` set.

+        The value of :data:`unidirectional` becomes the default for the :meth:`local() <mitogen.master.Router.local>` `unidirectional`
+        parameter.

     .. method:: stream_by_id (dst_id)

         Return the :py:class:`mitogen.core.Stream` that should be used to